 There isn't a cure for IBD, but it can certainly be treated.

-Many research have shown that fresh raw dog food like Poppy's Picnic can reduce the risk of inflammatory bowel disease (IBD) as it is the easiest and most nutritious food for your dog to digest - which improves and aids overall digestion and help repopulate the GI tract with healthy bacteria.
+Many research have shown that fresh raw dog food like Poppy's Picnic can help reduce the risk of inflammatory bowel disease (IBD) as it is the easiest and most nutritious food for your dog to digest - which improves and aids overall digestion and help repopulate the GI tract with healthy bacteria.

 For more info, read here.